Cyber Forensics

 Set the session number and exploit.
 Here you will be able to see a history of various USB connected previously.

-Now you have also obtained the meterpreter session, so in order to use the powershell remotely to get the history of USB flash drives connected you can use the following command;
+Now you have also obtained the meterpreter session, so you can use the following command to remotely use PowerShell to get the history of connected USB flash drives;

 load powershell